 Here are the steps you need to take to become a licensed home inspector in the state of Illinois.

 Here's a full list of providers approved by the state (Home inspectors are regulated by the Illinois Department of Financial and Professional Regulation.)
-National organizations like InterNACHI and ICA have good reputations, and there are several local schools as well.
-As a bonus, ICA is headquartered in Chicago, which will come in handy for your ride along in the next step.
+National organizations ICA have good reputations, and there are several local schools as well.
+As a bonus, ICA is headquartered in Chicago, which will come in handy for your ride-along in the next step.

-These "pre-licensure" courses can be completed in a couple weeks, but it could take longer part-time.
-They can cost several hundred dollars, InterNACHI is a $50 a month subscription.
+These "pre-licensure" courses can be completed in a couple of weeks, but it could take longer part-time.
+They can cost several hundred dollars; InterNACHI is a $50-a-month subscription.

 You'll need to take a separate state exam.
 You can register for it here.
 The state has a very helpful study guide that you can use to prep.
 The exam fee is $125.
 You get unlimited re-takes, but you pay each time.